 This might be why you started the enterprise in the first place, or it could be something that’s emerged through your research, planning or development stages.
 It helps if you can distil this into one or two lines.
 But make sure it really is unique – you can claim to be the only company that does xx but do your research thoroughly because if that’s not actually true, the news won’t be covered.

 Who should we launch to?

 You probably want to spread the word far and wide (although we’ve also managed niche launches) and this is a great time to engage your network.
 When thinking about press, start with your key target audience and think about how you can reach them.
 Explore a range of titles from local to sector to national, and look for stories similar to your own so you know you’re targeting the right places.

 Remember, not everyone covers news – some might focus on industry commentary (so need to be targeted differently).
 Also, although this is the day you’ve been building towards for a long time and you want to reach for the stars, this is your launchpad; it’s not your endgame.
-So, start sewing the seeds and celebrate and share any coverage you do achieve in all titles, but think of it as the first building blocks towards creating a sustainable profile.
+So, start sowing the seeds and celebrate and share any coverage you do achieve in all titles, but think of it as the first building blocks towards creating a sustained profile.

 When should we launch?

 You might want or need to do all of the above yourself.
-Where a PR expert can definitely help is crafting those messages to make them ownable, building your target list and understanding how and when to get in touch with them.
+Where a PR consultancy can definitely help is crafting those messages to make them ownable, building your target list and understanding how and when to get in touch with them.
 They should have contacts to reach out to and be able to find good new ones as and when needed.

 Their advice should also help with your wider messaging and marketing push and they can help you to think strategically, to an effective, long-term plan.